jondowson/pod/README.md

 - **complete:**     will distribute, untar and configure all software sent to each server.
 - **speed:**        0-cluster in minutes !!
 - **simple:**       settings are defined in just **two** configuration files.
-          -  one for cluster-wide settings.
+          -  a build file for cluster-wide settings.
-          -  one for server level settings.
+          -  a json file for server level settings.
 - **control:**      all dse settings and installation paths may be configured.

-Out of the box - pod creates a desktop folder with all configured software, data and log folders all conveniently in one place.
+Out of the box - pod creates a desktop folder with configured software, data and log folders all conveniently in one place.

 ## Get started with 'pod_DSE'